 From this debate has emerged a particular hate figure who, it has been argued, epitomises exactly the type of euro-centric and un-reflexive scholarship which was being taken to task in the first place: Dr Markus Hoehne.
-His facebook message response to the originators of the #caddaanstudies campaign was, indeed, ill-judged and clumsy: to the point where the language used could be read and interpreted to have racist overtones.
+His Facebook message response to the originators of the #caddaanstudies campaign was ill-judged and clumsy: to the point where the language used could be interpreted to have racist overtones.

 I do not offer this anecdote to serve as a defence for Dr Hoehne’s comments on Facebook, I simply do so to give an alternative perspective on an academic whose lecture I was (by coincidence) able to attend whilst I was hanging out in Puntland.
 It was an interesting experience for me as an observer not least to see the dynamics of a white academic engaging with a Somali audience (in Somalia) on his research about ‘their’ political reality.
 Also, as a moment of ethnographic observation/participation it was fascinating to watch both the speaker and the audience in this particular setting – one that itself was charged with political meaning and significance (if you consider that this was the ‘state’ university of one of the several parties to the conflict which was being discussed and that much of the discussion focused on an opposing side, in this case Somaliland).

-Anyway, my point here is that I believe Dr Hoehne is actually a ‘serious’ scholar (to use his own unfortunate phrase) working on Somalia.
-I’ve read his academic work in the past and felt it to be based on in-depth and extended experience and fieldwork inside Somalia, and presenting one particular perspective on the political dynamics of regions which do not usually get studied in such depth.
+Anyway, my point here is that I believe Dr Hoehne is a ‘serious’ scholar (to use his own unfortunate phrase) working on Somalia.
+I’ve read his academic work in the past and found it to be based on in-depth and extended experience and fieldwork inside Somalia, and presenting one particular perspective on the political dynamics of regions which do not usually get studied in such depth.
 There is, I believe, a relative lack of good scholarship on Somalia and this was illustrated very succinctly by one contributor to the hashtag, Ayan Mahamoud (@Gobannimo), who noted: ‘many consultants and few scholars #cadaanstudies. little scholarly work, too many commissioned papers’.
-This really hits the nail on the head for so much of what is wrong with Cadaan ‘analysis’ of Somalia: most of it isn’t based on solid fieldwork in Somalia and so often I can sense the detachment of these writers from the social reality of modern Somalia.
+This really hits the nail on the head for so much of what is wrong with Cadaan ‘analysis’ of Somalia: most of it isn’t based on solid fieldwork in Somalia, and the detachment of these writers from the social reality of modern Somalia is so often tangible.
 Security concerns are the usual limiting factor for researchers but it is important to remember that the political fragmentation (and mistrust) across the multiple regions and administrations of Somalia also affects Somali scholars, in the sense that research across all parts of the country is often difficult (this observation is based on numerous conversations I have had with Somali scholars and analysts in Somalia).

 Once again, anything that makes a social sciencist look critically at him or herself and re-energises questions of knowledge and power relations in academia is to be applauded.
-I’d like to think, in my research, that I can write up a particular perspective on my topic of interest (which happens to be in Somalia) and that this can be based on rigourous and appropriate data collection and a continued reflexivity on my part as to the very processes and power dynamics of research itself in the context.
+I’d like to think, in my research, that I can write up a particular perspective on my topic of interest (which happens to be in Somalia) and that this can be based on both rigourous data collection and a continued reflexivity on the very processes and power dynamics of research itself in the context.